How to Remove Fireplace Doors

 How to remove: Simply remove the screws from the fireplace.

-Can I just replace the bifold doors in my existing fireplace?
+Can I just replace the glass pane of my existing fireplace door?

 This is a legitimate question that we get asked a lot.
 The answer is usually no. There are a couple of reasons for this.
 First it is very hard to take apart a bifold door replace the glass and then reinstall it.
 It is not impossible but it is a royal pain.
 It requires removal of the tension clips that hold the class in place and then reassembly with the original door.
 Cheaper doors are not made to be taken apart and put back together.
 Many times the factory in China will seal a door’s glass in a way that prevents it from being replaced.
 You also run into the issue that if the doors are very old the glass will frequently have stains and film that will not come off making the new glass stand out and ruin the appearance of your doors.
 Normally you are better off just replacing the entire unit.